Understanding ERISA: What is ERISA?

 What is an ERISA Disability Policy?

 ERISA stands for the Employee Retirement Income Security Act.
 It is a series of federal statutes that govern benefit plans that Employers offer to their employees.
 These statutes control health insurance, dental insurance, vision insurance, 401k’s, and short-term/long-term disability insurance.
+A disability insurance company must adhere to these statutes when managing and providing benefits under these policies.

 The rules are strict and federal courts are unforgiving.